-

 In case your project is complex, you might not be aware what are the dependencies between various cards in your space.
 Set a logical relation for every card and gain a new view of the dependencies between your work activities.
 Card relations will help you group cards related to each other and connect them.
 Use them to divide big tasks into smaller ones.

-With this feature, you can easily connect cards as parent and child or next and previous, providing a clear understanding of the relations between different cards in your space.
+With this feature, you can easily connect cards as parent and child or next and previous, providing a clear understanding of the relations between them.

-There are two kinds of relation in KanBo:
+There are three types of card relations in KanBo:

 There are various space views in KanBo.
 Card relations are shown differently in each type.
 It is worth learning how to use them according to your needs.

-With the Gantt chart view you can focus on time dependencies between cards.
-A great option for understanding previous and next card relations (below).
+With the Gantt Chart view you can focus on time dependencies between cards.
+A great option for understanding previous and next card relations.

 FAQ